 Beeyley was first used as a surname by descendants of the Pictish people of ancient Scotland.
 The ancestors of the Beeyley family lived in Bellie, in Morayshire.
 The name is a topographic or local surname, which was given to a family who held a barony or lands, had houses, manors or estates in that area.
 Some think that the name is derived from the occupational name of bailie, but our records cannot confirm that claim.
 Indeed much of the early records list many of the family in other occupations.

 Early Origins of the Beeyley family

 The surname Beeyley was first found in Moray, where they held a family seat from very early times.

 Early History of the Beeyley family

-Another 271 words (19 lines of text) covering the years 1598, 1643, 1648, 1650 and 1743 are included under the topic Early Beeyley History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Beeyley research.
+Another 136 words (10 lines of text) covering the years 1598, 1643, 1648, 1650 and 1743 are included under the topic Early Beeyley History in all our PDF Extended History products and printed products wherever possible.

 Beeyley Spelling Variations

 Repeated and inaccurate translation of Scottish names from Gaelic to English and back resulted in a wide variety of spelling variations with single names.
 Beeyley has appeared Bellie, Belley, Bealie, Beeley, Belley, Bely, Beayly, Beyley, Beilley, Bealy, Bellye, Belly and many more.

 Early Notables of the Beeyley family (pre 1700)